Almost everyone has heard that alcoholism and denial are related.

 Resources on Alcoholism and Denial

-Of course, this website makes no suggestions about drinking.
-For that, please see your doctor.
+Of course, this website gives no advice about drinking.
+For that, please see a doctor.